5 big bills you can cut fast

 - Read the fine print.
 Pay attention to requirements that could wind up costing a bundle.
 A free checking account may sound appealing, but is there a minimum balance requirement?
 If you can't meet it, you may wind up paying fees that make that free deal pricier than you thought.

 - Watch out for ATMs.
 Whenever possible, pull cash out of your ATM in larger amounts to reduce repeat visits to the machine.
-According to Bankrate's 2007 survey of ATM fees, the average ATM fee for nonaccount holders was $1.78.
+According to Bankrate's 2014 survey of ATM fees, the average ATM fee for nonaccount holders was $2.77.
 However, some banks charge more.
-Tack on the foreign use penalty your own bank levies when you use a competitor's ATM and you could well be spending nearly $5, or 25 percent of that $20 you grabbed on the go.
+Tack on the foreign-use penalty your own bank levies when you use a competitor's ATM and you could well be spending nearly $5, or 25 percent of that $20 you grabbed on the go.

 - Chuck the debit card.
 Putting away the debit card lowers the odds of triggering courtesy overdraft protection fees.
 They kick in when you use a debit card and make purchases that exceed your account balance.
-Overdraft fees now average $34 per transaction, or $17.5 billion annually in the United States, according to the Center for Responsible Lending.
+Overdraft fees now average $32.74 per transaction, according to the latest Bankrate checking study.

 - Scrutinize statements.
 More than two-thirds of lenders, 77 percent, say they can change rates "at any time for any reason," according to Consumer Action.
 So even if you pay on time each month and think you're an ideal customer, study your statement and look at the fees, your interest and other unexpected changes that can cost a bundle.